RomanCLV/DUAV2023/sources/opencv-samples/4_Mask/README.md

 ## Usage

-Assuming you're in the build folder:
+Assuming you're in the `build` folder:

 ```
 ./main.out <image_path> [g|G]
 ```

-If you add a g|G parameter, the image is processed in gray scale
+If you add a `g|G` parameter, the image is processed in gray scale

 ## Examples

+Assuming you're in the `build` folder:

 ```
 ./main.out ../../resources/eath.jpeg